 Andermat (Aerial Age via Joe Martin)

 1916 = 3pOB; two 120hp Andermat (modified Hall-Scott V-8); span: 72'0" length: c.38'0"; ff: 4/16/16 (p: Roy Francis).
 Gross wt: 5000#.
 Project funding by Gray Taxicab Co of San Francisco.
 Double interplane ailerons, twin tails.
 POP: 1 prototype constructed for Army bomber evaluation was shipped to San Diego after this test flight, then reportedly ended up at Kelly Field TX, at which point its track vanished, and the military contract for 21 planes went unfilled.
 The company name was a blend of principals' names, the only obvious part being the "mat," for Matches.

-Principals at original incorporation (12/15/15) were S W Piercy, A G Smith, J J Sullivan; after reinstatement of franchise (3/4/16) were J R Kelly, W G Loomis, R P Matches.
-The company not only had financial problems, but Loomis and Matches were indicted and convicted at a New York district court in 1917 for stock fraud in setting up an automobile manufacturing company with no intent to build autos. ( Roy Mize 11/18/08)
+Principals at original incorporation (12/15/15) were S W Piercy, A G Smith, J J Sullivan; after reinstatement of franchise (3/4/16) were J R Kelly, W G Loomis, Robert P Matches.
+The company apparently had financial problems. ( Roy Mize 1/18/08)

-1916 = OB about which almost nothing is known but it does appear, identified as Loomis and Andermat Biplane, flying in a photo that also shows part of the company's large bomber.
+1916 = OB, about which almost nothing is known, but it does appear, designated as an Andermat Biplane, flying in a photo that also shows part of the company's large bomber.

 1926: Anderson Aircraft Mfg Co (fdr: Fred Parker), Anderson IN.
 1927: (Orin) Welch School of Aviation.